jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 I was wrong.
 I just didn’t know the secrets of better-fitting clothing.

 What you find on the market are clothes that fit some places but not others.
 Or it fits your neck and chest but balloons out at the waist.
-Or it tapers at the waist but you're bursting your chest buttons before noon.
+Or it tapers at the waist but you’re bursting your chest buttons before noon.

 Getting a tailor sounds like a huge expense but if you’re choosing the right pieces, it’s worth the investment.
 Plus, depending on where you live, there’s an inexpensive tailor on every corner, often combined with a dry cleaner.